gimbalinc/hello-gimbal-ios-swift/README.md

 - create at least one **Communicate** (used for the local notification)
 - download the latest V2 SDK

+## Installing Dependencies
+We use cocoapods to manage dependencies [https://cocoapods.org/](https://cocoapods.org)
+- run the command **sudo gem install cocoapods** (if you do not already have cocoapods installed)
+- cd to the directory where you have cloned this project
+- run the command **pod install**
+- open **hello-gimbal-ios-swift.xcworkspace** (not the .xcodeproj file)

 ## In the sample iOS application
 - fill your API KEY into ViewController.swift
 - add the Gimbal.framework from the SDK zip you downloaded